assumptionsofphysics/assumptionsofphysics.github.io/_problems/012-ProductOfObservables.md

 category: Quantum mechanics
 tags: [Linear operators, Hilbert spaces, \*-algebra]
 ---
-Make a decisive argument as to whether the product of observables is well-defined and what it is.
+What do the different ordering of product represent physically?
+If I have three random variables, how can I tell whether one is the product of the other two?
+Can this be understood in terms of generated transformation/commutation of operations?

 *Mathematical problem.* Given that the product of two self-adjoint operators is not necessarily self-adjoint, the questions is whether there exists a canonical way to create the product of two quantum observables.
+Or at least to understand why there are multiple ones with different ordering.
 The issue is related to positing a *-algebra of observables, which is the starting point of the algebraic approach to quantum theory.
 The idea is to understand both at a mathematical and physical level what the product of observable is (and why it is not unique).